Mozilla-Ocho/Didthis/doc/setup-gcp.md

       - `TF_PROVISIONER_SVC_ACCOUNT_KEY_JSON` note you have to remove newlines
       - `TF_PROVISIONER_SVC_ACCOUNT_NAME`
    - add vars `APP_NAME` `REGION` `GCP_PROJECT_ID` `TF_VARS_FILE` `TF_BACKEND_STATE_BUCKET`
-- update vars files: app name, project data, turn on or off the db, etc.
+- update values in `vars-nonprod.tfvars` and `vars-prod.tfvars` files, see `doc/vars-files.md`
-- do first deploy to nonprod.
+- commit do first deploy to nonprod by pushing or merging to `releases/nonprod`
 - note it takes ~15min to create the sql db instance the first time

 see `doc/teardown.md` for destroying the provisioned resources for a throwaway